oeu/OpenElectronicUrn/README.md

-Hello!
+Head digest is: 805438170dbd886f6829d850b196e1c7fcfe3649

-The 'oeu.py' includes all you need to understand and play with the project.
+    The 'oeu.py' file includes all you need to understand and play with the project.

-Just run it to build 'oeu.tex' (LaTeX) file and print it.
+    Just run it to build 'oeu.tex' (LaTeX) file, compile and print it.

-For convenience, we commited the PDF file.
+    For your convenience, the 'oeu.pdf' PDF file is commited.

 Enjoy!